amrishraje/CouchbaseQuickstart/readme.md

 Alternatively, you may create your own mobile app and try out couchbase sync.
 See [tutorials](https://docs.couchbase.com/tutorials/index.html) for creating your own Offline First mobile apps.

+## Troubleshooting
+Latest version of Couchbase Sync Gateway has significant changes to the way the config files are setup.
+It is recommended that you use SG version 2.8.x and CB version 6.6.x for a smoother experience using this setup.
+To change Couchbase version, edit the Couchbase.Dockerfile and SG.Dockerfile and change :latest to an older version from dockerhub.

 ## Version History
 ### v1.0